Problem Behaviour Counseling

 Logistics

-Counselling Calgary sessions are offered in-person and using Technology Assisted Counselling for those in Alberta and New Brunswick at the time of appointment.
-Session fee is $220/50 minute session and can be short or long-term support for those new to or experienced in recovery.
+Calgary addiction counselling sessions are offered in-person and using Virtual Counselling for those outside of Calgary.
+Some of our practitioners are able to work with those throughout Canada.
+Session fee is $200-220/50 minute session depending on the provider.
+Treatment can be short or long-term and is available for those new to or experienced in recovery.

 Frequently Asked Questions

-A: I operate from the perspective that behavioural problems are a primary, chronic issue of the brain, and it is not about the individual behaviours to which the brain becomes attached.
-Problem behaviour therapy allows us to explore all aspects of thoughts, feelings, and behaviours that have a negative impact on you.
-I work with parents, children, teenagers and adults who struggle with alcohol, drugs, spending, sex, relationships, gambling, codependency, love, work, food, body image, as well as chronic challenges with feelings (over feeling or under feeling), intrusive and problematic thoughts, and symptoms of depression, anxiety, self-esteem and low motivation-all of which are common symptoms of behaviour problems.
+A: We work with youth and adults who struggle with alcohol, relationships, gambling, codependency, love, work, food, body image, as well as chronic challenges with feelings (over feeling or under feeling), intrusive and problematic thoughts, and symptoms of depression, anxiety, self-esteem and low motivation-all of which are common symptoms of behaviour problems.

-A: Behaviour problems are a primary (meaning not caused by anything), chronic (meaning it is long-lasting) brain issue (meaning that the brain is the organ that is malfunctioning).
-The reward circuitry is not functioning properly in individuals with behaviour problems and makes it difficult for them to refrain from impulsive, compulsive thoughts, feelings, and behaviours.
+A: Behaviour problems can be primary (meaning not caused by anything) or secondary (meaning caused by other factors, such as trauma).
+They are often chronic (meaning they are long-lasting) and a brain issue (meaning that the brain is the organ that is malfunctioning).
+The reward circuitry and other circuits may not be functioning properly in individuals with behaviour problems which makes it difficult to refrain from impulsive, compulsive thoughts, feelings, and behaviours.
 These problems primarily come from genetics (60-70%) with environment, exposure to substances, trauma, and external circumstances contributing to the rest of its manifestation.

 A: There is no fixed period of time for counselling.
 Some people come for a few sessions to learn some new tools and/or to establish a recovery platform that they can execute outside of sessions.
 Others like to come for longer-term counselling that usually starts off as more intense (sessions every 1-3 weeks), followed by periodic problem behaviour counsellor check-ins to ensure maintenance of progress and recovery.

-A: Recovery can feel overwhelming, which is why I encourage and support people in finding the recovery platform and lifestyle that suits their needs.
+A: Recovery can feel overwhelming, which is why we encourage and support people in finding the recovery platform and lifestyle that suits their needs.
 We will explore how nutrition, rest, exercise, connection, peer support, medication, spirituality, emotional coping can fit into your life, and whether to pursue abstinence or harm reduction.
-I meet people where they are at, we establish goals together and move towards those using whatever tools and strategies are appropriate to help you get there.
+We meet people where they are at, establish goals together and move towards those using whatever tools and strategies are appropriate to help you get there.

 A: Yes.
 Family members can attend joint appointments to learn more about behaviour problems and how to support their loved ones.
 They can also attend appointments on their own to process their own thoughts, emotions, and issues, as well as pursue their own recovery.

-A: Sessions are $220/50-minute appointments.
-If you have insurance benefits, the whole or a portion of the session fee may be covered as services are provided by Paige Abbott, who is a Registered Psychologist.
+A: Sessions are $200-220/50-minute appointment.
+If you have insurance benefits, the whole or a portion of the session fee may be covered as our clinicians are all trained in Psychology

-A: Appointments can be booked online, by calling Paige, or by email.
+A: Appointments can be booked online at anytime.
+You are also welcome to email or phone us.
 No referral is required.